woxjro/lazy-etherscan/README.md

 ## Contributing
 This project is currently in the Proof of Concept (PoC) stage.
 Contributions are kindly requested to be postponed until further notice.
+Crash reports are welcome, please create an issue to do that.

 ## Sponsors
 This project has been developed with a grant from the [Ethereum Foundation](https://ethereum.org/en/foundation/).